Classifier-agnostic saliency map extraction: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

+Konrad \.Zo\l{}na is supported by the National Science Center, Poland (2017/27/N/ST6/00828, 2018/28/T/ST6/00211).
 Kyunghyun Cho thanks support by AdeptMind, eBay, TenCent, NVIDIA and CIFAR.
-Konrad \.Zo\l{}na is supported by the National Science Center, Poland (2017/27/N/ST6/00828).
-The authors would also like to thank Catriona C. Geras for correcting earlier versions of the manuscript. \fi
+The authors would also like to thank Catriona C. Geras for correcting earlier versions of the manuscript.